 • All participants will receive a T-Shirt and prizes will be awarded to the race winners.

-• 12 km walkers will be accompanied by a guide, which is included in the registration fee.
+• 10 km walkers with families will be accompanied by a guide, which is included in the registration fee.

 • If you wish to have horses as part of the walk please indicate this on your registration.
 Payment will be made separately to the Guide’s Association (Wenchi Eco-Tourism Association).